sam1474u/Deploy-Node-Express-Application-kubernetes/README.md

 What we need to start:
 To successfully perform this tutorial, we must have the following:

-1.A paid Oracle Cloud Infrastructure account. https://docs.oracle.com/iaas/Content/GSG/Tasks/signingup.htm
+1. A paid Oracle Cloud Infrastructure account. https://docs.oracle.com/iaas/Content/GSG/Tasks/signingup.htm

 2. SSH support: